“Still think e- invoicing in Malaysia is far off? It’s already reshaping how businesses report and manage tax.”

 All commercial activities, including the sale of goods and services, as well as non-commercial transactions between individuals, are covered by e-invoicing.

-Scenarios that require e-invoice to be issued are:
+Scenarios that require an e-invoice to be issued are:

 - Typical transaction types covered under e-invoice implementation include: